Terms of Service

 You acknowledge that the Services may be subject to U.S. and international export control laws and regulations.
 You agree to comply with all applicable export and reexport control laws and regulations, including the Export Administration Regulations maintained by the U.S. Department of Commerce and trade and economic sanctions maintained by the Treasury Department’s Office of Foreign Assets Control.
 You agree not to—directly or indirectly—sell, export, reexport, transfer, or divert the service provided by Supplier to any destination, entity, or person prohibited by the laws or regulations of the United States, without obtaining prior authorization from the competent government authorities as required by those laws and regulations.
 Additionally, you warrant that you are (1) not located in Cuba, Iran, North Korea, or Syria or the Crimea Region of the Ukraine, or DNR and LNR regions of Ukraine and (2) not a denied party as specified in the regulations listed above.
 This export control clause shall survive termination or cancellation of this Agreement.

-Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier: (a) if the Supplier is Epignosis LLC, at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA, (b) if the Supplier is Epignosis UK Limited, at 239 First Floor, Kensington High Street, London W8 6SN, United Kingdom (or such other address as may be properly specified by written notice hereunder).
+Any notice, request, instruction or other document to be given under this Agreement to any party hereunder shall be in the English language, in writing, and sent by first class mail, confirmed facsimile or major commercial rapid delivery courier service to the address specified on the Customer’s account or, to Supplier: (a) if the Supplier is Epignosis LLC, at 315 Montgomery Str, 9th Floor San Francisco, CA 94104 – USA, (b) if the Supplier is Epignosis UK Limited, at 1 Fore Street Avenue, London, United Kingdom, EC2Y 9DT (or such other address as may be properly specified by written notice hereunder).
 Email notice will be permitted by Supplier if sent to the Customer’s account email address.

 21.2.
 Entire Agreement